 - Getting Crap Past the Radar: One theory is that the "powerful experience" the doctor talks about is Ana been on a magic mushroom trip.
-In an early scene, the father warns the girls about 'bad' mushrooms and says they will kill them but it may just be him not wanting his daughters to get in touch with hallucinogen substances.
-Ana may then have eaten this 'bad' mushroom though we don't see it on-screen because of Media Watchdogs, especially under the Franco regime which ruled in Spain at the time the film was made.
+In an early scene, the father warns the girls about 'bad' mushrooms, says they will kill them, but it may just be him not wanting his daughters, to get in touch with hallucinogen substances.
+Ana may then have eaten this 'bad' mushroom, though we don't see it on-screen because of Media Watchdogs, especially under the Franco regime which ruled in Spain at the time the film was made.

-- Imaginary Friend: After watching Frankenstein and inspired by the ghost story of her sister, Ana becomes obsessed with the idea of befriending the imaginary monster.
+- Imaginary Friend: After watching Frankenstein, inspired by the ghost story of her sister, Ana becomes obsessed with the idea of befriending the imaginary monster.

 - No Ending: The movie has no conclusion, it ends with Ana talking to her Imaginary Friend.